-The works cannot be brought forward, as there are still some details of the works to be confirmed, including the securing of planning permission.
+The works cannot be brought forward, as there are still some details of the works to be confirmed.
+Furthermore, bringing works forward will result in the works taking place during wetter months, which, as outlined above in question 2, increases the risk to workers.
 We also need to gain consents from all necessary parties, and the new flap valves need to be manufactured and delivered to site.